 By virtue of operative paragraph 3 of its resolution 2072, the General Assembly” Urgently requests the government of Spain, as the administering power, to take immediately all necessary measures for the liberation of the Territories of Ifni and the Spanish Sahara from colonial domination and, to this end, enter into negotiations on the problems relating to sovereignty presented by these two territories.”

 Hadn’t Morocco pressured Spain since 1957, the General Assembly would have never called on Spain to decolonize the territory, nor urge it to organize a referendum of self-determination under UN auspices.
-It is only thanks to the efforts made by Morocco since its independence that the question of the Sahara was brought to the Fourth Committee of the UN General Assembly, in charge of decolonization.
+It is only thanks to the efforts made by Morocco since its independence that the question of the Western Sahara was brought to the Fourth Committee of the UN General Assembly, in charge of decolonization.

 The other misrepresentation of facts is when the editors of the article claim that “(…) Morocco asserted pressure, claiming the land as part of an imagined pre-colonial nation.”

-Morocco’s sovereignty claims over the Sahara don’t stem from the idea of an “imagined pre-colonial nation.”
+Morocco’s sovereignty claims over the Western Sahara don’t stem from the idea of an “imagined pre-colonial nation.”
 It is rather based on the historical and legal ties that existed between Morocco and the Saharan territory before the coming of Spain and France to the region.

 Here I ought to highlight a fact that the editors of this publication systematically ignore in their narrative.
-As Moroccan Professor of comparative politics at Duke University, Abdeslam Maghraoui, once pointed out, Morocco’s sovereignty over the Sahara is based on three distinct categories: (1) historical ties of sovereignty between Moroccan sultans and Saharan tribes; (2) treaties and colonial records recognizing Morocco’s territorial integrity and its control over the Saharan provinces; and (3) Morocco’s efforts to help liberate the southern provinces from Spanish colonial rule after 1956.”
+As Moroccan Professor of comparative politics at Duke University, Abdeslam Maghraoui, once pointed out, Morocco’s sovereignty over the Western Sahara is based on three distinct categories: (1) historical ties of sovereignty between Moroccan sultans and Saharan tribes; (2) treaties and colonial records recognizing Morocco’s territorial integrity and its control over the Saharan provinces; and (3) Morocco’s efforts to help liberate the southern provinces from Spanish colonial rule after 1956.”

 What those who support the Polosario and Algeria’s political agenda want to hide, or maybe they themselves ignore, is that even the commonly used phrase “Spanish Sahara”, was baseless from a legal point of view.